The Thirties – the Littlewoods at Hollycroft in Adel, Leeds

 A poor quality, just audible, tape remains from which I have transcribed the recording which contains some interesting information – much relating to this time in the Thirties.

-Ben’s interview of Douglas begins –
+Ben’s interview of my brother Douglas begins –

 How old were you in the 1930s?
 I was a teenager then.